-The performance is a huge accomplishment for Kaylee, at the time, a student at the Killard House Special School in Donaghadee, Ireland.
+The performance, back in 2016, was a huge accomplishment for Kaylee, at the time, a student at the Killard House Special School, in Donaghadee, Ireland.
 The school’s music teacher, Llyod Scates, encouraged Kaylee, who has autism and ADHD, to sing to help build her confidence.

 Kaylee was due to sing at a carol service at First Presbyterian Church, Newtownards, but when she took ill and lost her voice, the video, which had been filmed a few weeks before at the school by Billy McAuley, was shown instead.